ScarlettWang88/Bacchus-Crimson/README.md

 ### Block Diagram
 ![image](https://github.com/ScarlettWang88/Bacchus-Crimson/blob/project/Diagram/flowchart.png)

-figure 1: Flow chart
+figure 2: Flow chart
 ***
 ### DIKW
 ![image](https://github.com/ScarlettWang88/Bacchus-Crimson/blob/project/Diagram/DIKW.jpg)

-figure 2: DIKW Pyramid Abstraction
+figure 3: DIKW Pyramid Abstraction
 ***
 ### Wireless Network Communications
-In this project, there are three main wireless communication nodes: the LED display, MeshNode, and BaseNode.
+In this project, there are three main wireless communication nodes: the LCD display, MeshNode, and BaseNode.
 They interact with each other through specific wireless transmission protocols, ensuring efficient and secure data transmission.

-* LED Display Communication:
+* LCD Display Communication:
-    * The LED Display Node acts as the final presentation node, using the Bluetooth Mesh protocol to transmit and receive data.
+    * The LCD Display Node acts as the final presentation node, using the Bluetooth Mesh protocol to transmit and receive data.
 It receives information added to the Bluetooth Mesh network and displays the timestamp, user ID, and item status on the screen.

 * Mesh Node Processing:
     * The Mesh Node acts as a relay node, using Bluetooth Mesh to receive and transmit data from the barcode scanner and NFC reader.
 It needs to receive JSON files sent by the Base Node and forward these files to all surrounding nodes, integrating them into the entire Mesh network.
 Additionally, the Mesh Node is responsible for monitoring the communication status of the network to ensure efficient and reliable data transmission.
 If any node encounters connectivity issues, the Mesh Node can automatically adjust the transmission path and reroute the data to ensure that the information reaches its destination smoothly.